plebbit/plebbit-js/README.md

   title?: string
   description?: string
   subplebbits: MultisubSubplebbit[]
-}
+  createdAt: number
+  updatedAt: number
+  signature: Signature // signature of the Multisub update by the multisub owner to protect against malicious gateway }
 MultisubSubplebbit { // this metadata is set by the owner of the Multisub, not the owner of the subplebbit
   address: Address